peaky76/peaky76/README.md

 ### Hi there 👋

 My name is Robert Peacock.
-I'm a new graduate of the CodeClan Professional Software Development Course E41 Cohort.
-I am based in Edinburgh and looking for software engineer roles.
+I'm a graduate of the CodeClan Professional Software Development Course E41 Cohort, now working for SwarmOnline.
+I am based in Edinburgh.

 - 🔭 I’m currently working on deploying my CodeClan projects and creating a portfolio website
 - 🌱 I’m currently experimenting with Vuetify to build a new front end for the website I run, [The Wee Review](https://theweereview.com)